 For a BMI chart, see the Weight-control Information Network (WIN) brochure Better Health and You, listed in the Resources section of this fact sheet.
 An online tool for measuring your BMI is also listed under For more Information.

 More than three in four African American adults are overweight or obese.

 The body mass index (BMI) is the tool used most often to find a person's weight status.
 (See the box to the right.)
 This tool may help you find out if your weight could raise your chances of developing health problems described later in this fact sheet.

 Another way to find out if you carry too much weight is to measure your waist.
 You may be more likely to have weight-related health problems if your waist is above a certain size.
 For women, the size is above 35 inches.
 For men, the size is above 40 inches.

-For more on how to measure your BMI and waist size, visit the Aim for a Healthy Weight website, listed in the Resources section.
+For more on how to measure your BMI and waist size, visit the Aim for a Healthy Weight website, listed in the For More Information section.